-FRP171 Fire Protection Systems and Extinguishers 3 class hr/wk, 3 cr.
+FRP171 Fire Protection Systems and Extinguishers

 Covers types and uses of portable fire extinguishers, as well as care, inspection, and recharging procedures.
 Includes various types of sprinklers and special extinguishing systems, standpipe systems, and systems designed to detect and report fires.
 Offered as needed